LucvandenBrand/GGJ19/README.md

 # GG19 - GBA Game
-This repository contains a basic setup for building structured and test-driven Game Boy Advance (GBA) applications.
+This repository contains the sources for a GBA game about finding your toilet in the middle of the night.

 ## Project structure
 The actual content of the GBA application is stored in `source`: